Wang Chuqin leads China in Olympic table tennis - ExBulletin

 Earlier on Tuesday morning, the International Table Tennis Federation (ITTF) released the latest mixed doubles world rankings, allocating the final coveted spots for the event at the upcoming Olympic Games.

-Seven pairs have secured their tickets for Paris, including world No. 1 Wang/Sun, No. 2 Lim Jong-hoon/Shin Yu-bin of South Korea and No. 3 Tomokazu Harimoto/Hina Hayata of Japan.
+Seven pairs have secured their ticket to Paris, including world No. 1 Wang/Sun, No. 2 Lim Jong-hoon/Shin Yu-bin of South Korea and No. 3 Tomokazu Harimoto/Hina Hayata of Japan.

+READ ALSO: WTT S'pore Smash: Wang Chuqin and Wang Manyu win the all-Chinese final

 The other couples who secured their spot in the latest rankings are Lin Yun-Ju/Chen Szu-Yu from Chinese Taipei, Ovidiu Ionescu/Bernadette Szocs from Romania and Nandor Ecseki/Dora Madarasz from Hungary.
 As host country, France took the last quota and is represented in front of its own audience by Alexis Lebrun and Yuan Jianan.